yyyyannisz/Interactive-Lab-Hub/Lab 6/README.md

 **3. Build Documentation**
-- Photos of each Pi + sensors
-- MQTT topics used
-- Code snippets with explanations

 The project runs on a Raspberry Pi with a small ST7789 TFT screen showing game prompts, while an MPR121 capacitive touch board with three metal pads serves as the physical interface for selecting rock, paper, or scissors.
 ![Pi setup](Pi-Setup.jpg)